leozilla/knowhow/performance/microbench.md

 # Java

-All microbenchmarks are writting using JMH.
+All microbenchmarks are writting using [JMH].

 The no-op benchmark.